typetron/typetron.org/tutorials/twitter-clone/profile.md

 }
 ```

 We added the _username_ property, which is the handle of a user.
-We wil use this later in order to mention people in our
+We will use this later in order to mention people in
-tweets using the '@' symbol.
+our tweets using the '@' symbol.
 The _bio_ will be a short description fo a user.
 The _photo_ and _cover_ will contain a
 path to an image.
 The _photo_ is the avatar image of the user, and the _cover_ is the image that will show up when you
 will visit a user's profile.